jaepass/commercejs-vuejs-cart/README.md

 }
 ```

 Above, we created a helper function `updateQuantity()` to update the line item quantity in the cart object.
+We will
-We will emit this event the same way by passing in the event name `update-quantity` we want the parent component to listen out for.
-The other required arguments we need to propagate up are the `item.id` and the new quantity for the line item we are updating.
+handle the emitting of this event the same way by passing in the event `update-quantity` we want the parent component to
+listen out for.
+The other required arguments we need to propagate up is the `item.id` and the new quantity of the line
+item we are updating.

 Going back up to our template still in `CartItem.vue`, let's hook up our `update-quantity` event.
-Between the item quantity element, we want to attach our custom `updateQuantity` method to button click events.
-On the first button, we will attach a click event handler to decrease the line item quantity by 1 and on the second button to increase it by 1.
+Between the item
+quantity element, we want to attach our custom `updateQuantity` method to button click events.
+In the first button, we
+will implement a click event to decrease the line item quantity by 1 and in the second button to increase it by 1.

 ```html
 <!-- CartItem.vue -->